Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.en.md

         }
     }
     ```
-2. Move code from `RunProcessTaskEnd`to the method `ProcessTaskEnd`in the class implementing IProcessorTaskEnd
+2. Move code from `RunProcessTaskEnd`to the method `IProcessTaskEnd`in the class implementing IProcessTaskEnd
-3. Register your custom implementation of `IProcessorTaskEnd` in the method `RegisterCustomAppServices` inside `App/Program.cs`
+3. Register your custom implementation of `IProcessTaskEnd` in the method `RegisterCustomAppServices` inside `App/Program.cs`

 ### Moving custom code in GetPageOrder